St. John Vianney High School is dedicated to forming young men for spiritual, academic and personal excellence in the Catholic, Marianist tradition.

 - Vianney is sponsored by the Society of Mary, an international religious order of priests and brothers known as Marianists.

-- About two-thirds of the seniors in the Class of 2017 received scholarship awards.
+- Approximately 80 percent of the seniors in the Class of 2018 received scholarship awards.

 - Vianney uses a two-semester, college style schedule, with four, 90-minute classes per day.
 This is a schedule that closely resembles a typical collegiate schedule.
 A daily 30-minute "Encore" period allows students to work ahead, attend co-curricular meetings or seek assistance from teachers or counselors.